 The upshot is that these foreign fast payers, are the ones who will always attract and hold the services of the best professionals.
 Consequently they are the companies which end up with the best-developed and hence potentially the most competitive products.
 The fast payer is also the one I will naturally respond to first in an emergency without the delay caused by having to clear up-front payments.
 Why cannot British companies see that it makes sound business sense to pay on time?

 Non-payment is theft.
 But so is late payment.
 Both deprive the lone artisan of the use of what is his money — his capital.
 Both also deprive him of the interest he has to pay on the overdraft which it creates by the money not being there on time.
 They further deprive him of the interest his money could earn by being in his account.
 Both are forms of theft.
 Nevertheless, when perpetrated by the rich and corporate, they seem in effect to be perfectly legal.
 At least, they incur no penalty.
 They don't even incur shame.
 In fact, getting away with late or non-payment is regarded among them as clever.
 It improves their cash flow.
 And this is a commendable end which, in their eyes, well justifies the suffering and misery it inflicts on others.

 So even on the rare occasions when the market does condescend to buy from the lone artisan, he is faced with the foreboding spectre of never receiving payment for what he does.
 This can cause him, through no fault of his own, to become unable to pay others for what they have supplied or done for him.
 This earns him an undeserved bad trading reputation.
 It can ultimately force him out of business.

-Nature gives to each his unique bequest of talents.
+Nature gives to each a unique bequest of talents.
 But few have the right balance to survive and prosper alone in a free market.
 Balance is achieved by forming teams whose members collectively possess the necessary talents in the right measure.
 This leaves the lone artisan severely disadvantaged.